ART — Argentina Time

 What does ART stand for?

 ART stands for Argentina Time.
-It is the time zone abbreviation used for a fixed UTC-3 offset and is commonly referenced in scheduling, time conversion, and international coordination tools.
+It is the time-zone abbreviation used for a fixed UTC-3 offset and is commonly referenced when identifying Argentina Time in schedules, software, and international coordination.

 Is ART the same as GMT?